 Various members of the Coombs family took up residence in the house during the next five decades.
 In the early 1960s the house was closed, boarded up, and left vacant except for an occasional homeless person who camped out in the empty rooms.
 Without care and maintenance, the structure began to deteriorate, and there was talk of condemnation and destruction.
 Windows were broken, the back balcony had fallen to the ground behind the house, the front and back yards were littered with debris and trash, and the once blossoming flower beds were wastelands of weeds.

 In 1998, Lynn and Bill purchased another Victorian house one block away, the Marks house built in 1910 and endowed with many of the same Victorian architectural features that had attracted them to the Coombs house.
 Bathrooms were added (maintaining the Victorian charm, but with modern amenities like whirlpool massage spas), and a carriage house named Camellia Hall was redesigned as an elegant meeting hall for weddings and other special events.
 A gazebo was erected on the lawn with copies of classic statues.
 Painted a golden yellow (much to the shock of some local residents), the Inn became a landmark for visitors to Apalachicola, and earned a reputation, not only for its beauty, comfort and decoration, but also for its service and appetizing breakfasts.
-The Coombs House Inn was praised by The Tallahassee Democrat, The Atlanta Journal Constitution, The Miami Herald, The New York Times, and other newspapers all over the country.
-Country Inns Magazine gave it an award for “Affordable Luxury”, Travel and Leisure Magazine named it “One of the 30 Outstanding Small Inns in the United States,” and readers of Florida Monthly Magazine voted it “The Best Bed and Breakfast Inn in Florida.”
+The Coombs Inn & Suites was praised by The Tallahassee Democrat, The Atlanta Journal Constitution, The Miami Herald, The New York Times, and other newspapers all over the country.
+Country Inns Magazine gave it an award for “Affordable Luxury”, Travel and Leisure Magazine named it “One of the 30 Outstanding Small Inns in the United States,” and readers of Florida Monthly Magazine voted it “The Best Inn in Florida.”
+Lynn continues to serve as an ambassador to the Inn.

-Today, guests from around the world enjoy the Coombs House Inn, most recently with mid-westerners increasingly visiting in the winter months.
-Apalachicola has also become a popular stop for visitors to Florida’s southern gulf coast areas of Naples and Sarasota, making their return drive home along scenic Highway 98 with a relaxing stay at the Coombs House Inn on Florida’s Forgotten Coast.
+Today, guests from around the world enjoy the Coombs Inn & Suites, most recently with mid-westerners increasingly visiting in the winter months.
+Apalachicola has also become a popular stop for visitors to Florida’s southern gulf coast areas of Naples and Sarasota, making their return drive home along scenic Highway 98 with a relaxing stay at the Coombs Inn & Suites on Florida’s Forgotten Coast.